Lawrence Dambudzo Mudehwe, Background, Career, Death - Pindula, Local Knowledge

 - By this time the office of mayor was ceremonial and the office holder was not entitled to a salary, this saw Lawrence taking a teaching post at Saint Dominics in 1985 while keeping his office as mayor.
 Due to some of the functions and gatherings that he had to attend as ceremonial mayor, Lawrence could not keep up with the demands of his job at Saint Dominics.
 During that time he was also the first vice president of the Urban Councils of Zimbabwe.
 [1]

-- In the 1999 election that followed after the expiry of Lawrence's term, the ZANU PF party introduced a different voting system in substitution which saw Mudehwe not making the cut to represent the party.
+- In the 1999 election that followed after the expiry of Lawrence's term, Zanu PF introduced a different voting system in substitution which saw Mudehwe not being selected to represent the party.
 It took another demonstration from Mutare constituents to get Lawrence to contest on his own again, and he went on to win which saw him in office until 2003, capping an illustrious political career.

 Initiatives